akriegman/run/README.md

 `run` is intended to be a more unified solution to the common scenario of "I have some tasks that I want to run often in this directory".
 The idea is that you write your tasks as regular bash functions in a file named `runfile` in the directory where you plan to run them.
 Then you use `run` to run tasks from your runfile.
 The tasks are ordinary bash, because `make` somehow has a language even worse than bash.
 Similar to `make`, if you execute `run` with no arguments then it runs the task called `all`. `run` also lets you pass arguments to your tasks.

 `run` is a 9 line bash script.
 Installation is easy, you just copy and paste the script into a file on your path.
-Or just execute these commands:
+Or just run this command:
 ```bash
 curl https://raw.githubusercontent.com/akriegman/run/main/run >~/bin/run ; chmod +x ~/bin/run
 ```